 In addition to the two exit options, some of the close-ended schemes also provide the option of buying back.
 In this circumstance, the fund house opens a buyback window win which an investor may decide to liquidate his/her investment.
 The regulation from market regulator SEBI mandates that the fund house provides at least one of the two exit options to investors.

 Commercial paper (CP) is a short-term, unsecured investment instrument that is issued by public and private corporations.
 The proceeds from the issue are generally used to meet the working capital requirement.
-Maturity of such instruments varies between 91 days to 365 days usually.
+The maturity of such instruments varies between 91 days to 365 days usually.